mailto:email@example.comMore articles by David Lawyer

 1936: "Passenger Train Performance of Class I Steam Railways in

 the United States" (Statement M-213)

 1963: "Passenger Train Performance of Class I Railroads in the United States" (Statement Q-213)

 A secondary source is Bituminous Coal Annual.
 The division of passenger train car-miles by fuel for the years 1936 thru 1950 may be found in the 1951 issue, p.
 115 (table 49).
-Unfortunately, as the use of coal by railroads decreased, later annual issues reduced and then eliminated this data.
+As the use of coal by railroads decreased, later annual issues reduced and then eliminated publication of this data.

-1.Mechanics of Flight by Warren F. Phillips, John Wiley & Sons, Hoboken NJ, 2004.
+Phillips, Warren F. "Mechanics of Flight", John Wiley & Sons, Hoboken NJ, 2004.
 For turbofan engines see Ch.
 2 "Overview of Propulsion" section 2.1 "Introduction" and section 2.9 "Turbofan

 Except for 1935, the market share percentages (percent of intercity passenger-miles by all modes) is from "Transportation in America" (annual) by the Eno Transportation Foundation, Washington DC.
-(Formerly Transportation Facts and Trends, by the Transportation Association of America) Some of their "statistics" are now found in the "Statistical Abstract of the U.S.").
+(Formerly Transportation Facts and Trends, by the Transportation Association of America) Some of their "statistics" were found in the "Statistical Abstract of the U.S.").
 The 18th edition of Trans. in America is available with a "Historical Compendium 1939-1999" which covers years that other editions ignore.
 The table "Domestic Intercity Passenger-Miles by Mode" shows the modal split for intercity travel, but only includes domestic air travel (excludes international).
 Unfortunately, Transportation in America ceased publication after 2007.